Clinical Article

 Is Wegovy available on the PBS in Australia?

 Not yet.
 The PBAC recommended Wegovy for PBS listing in November 2025, but several steps remain before it appears on the PBS.
 Novo Nordisk has not yet lodged its notice of intent, price negotiations are ongoing, and government listing processes have not commenced.
-The listing is expected around mid-2026 at the earliest.
-Currently, Wegovy requires a private prescription at full cost.
+PBS listing is expected around mid-2026 at the earliest.
+Currently, Wegovy requires a private prescription at full cost (approximately A$400–$550 per month).

 Who will be eligible for Wegovy on the PBS?